mohitvri/IOT_java_project/README.md

 Open the app, click on select conntroller and select the HC-05 Use ON/OFF buttons to control the appliance
 Purpose
-Mini Project for Bachelor of Technology, CVR College of Engineering, Hyderabad
+Mini Project for Bachelor of Technology,

-License
-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

-Any copyright is dedicated to the Public Domain. http://creativecommons.org/publicdomain/zero/1.0/

 Developed by
 Team Consol Dot Log